 Can you freeze eggs?
-Yes, you can!
-This super simple method of freezing eggs (one or many) will help you save money and give you a supply of fresh eggs year-round for breakfasts and your favorite sweet or savory recipes!
+Yes!
+Follow this super simple method to save money and have eggs on hand year-round for breakfasts and your favorite sweet or savory recipes.

 Did you know that hens don’t naturally lay lots of eggs year-round?
 It’s true!

 Hens lay eggs according to the amount of seasonal daylight.
-So in the winter season, we get far fewer eggs than we do in the spring and summer seasons where there is ample daylight for the hens to lay lots of eggs.
+In the winter season, we get far fewer eggs than we do in the spring and summer seasons, when there is ample daylight for the hens to lay lots of eggs.

 My solution?
 Well, I have two.
 There is an egg preservation method called waterglassing that you might have already read about on my blog.
 It’s a great method for preserving eggs, and I’ve been doing it since we moved to the homestead.

-My next solution is to simply freeze fresh eggs!
+My next solution is to simply freeze eggs!

-It’s super easy and I think it’s the best way to have plenty of fresh eggs ready for whenever you need them!
-Freezing eggs is ideal for when you’ve got extra eggs that you obviously don’t want to waste, whether you’re going on a trip or you’ve got too many eggs for your current meal plan – whatever the situation, just freeze them!
+It’s super easy, and I think it’s the best way to have plenty of fresh eggs ready for whenever you need them!
+Freezing eggs is ideal for when you’ve got extra eggs that you obviously don’t want to waste, whether you’re going on a trip, or you’ve got too many eggs for your current meal plan, or you just don’t go through a dozen eggs very quickly.

 Step 1: Make sure your muffin pan is clean and dry.
 I lined my muffin tin with silicone baking cups, but you don’t have to.
 Break an egg into each muffin cup.
-Continue on until each muffin cup is filled with one egg each.
+Continue until each muffin cup is filled with one egg.

-Step 2: Add 1/8 teaspoon salt to each egg in the muffin tin.
-If you know that you are going to use your eggs for sweet recipes, you can add 1/8 teaspoon of sugar instead of salt (make sure to mark it on your freezer container so you know if you’ve used salt or sugar).
+Step 2: Add ⅛ teaspoon of salt to each egg in the muffin tin.
+If you know that you are going to use your eggs for sweet recipes, you can add ⅛ teaspoon of sugar instead of salt (make sure to mark it on your freezer container so you know if you’ve used salt or sugar).

 Step 3: Using your fork, gently whisk each egg just until it is beaten.
 Don’t over-whisk the egg.

-Step 4: Using freezer-safe plastic wrap, cover the whole muffin tin and freeze in the freezer preferably overnight.
+Step 4: Using freezer-safe plastic wrap, cover the whole muffin tin and place in the freezer, preferably overnight.

 Step 6: Using a marker, label your eggs and date them so you know when you put them in the freezer.
-According to the experts, they are good frozen in the freezer for 6 months.
+Frozen eggs should keep in the freezer for up to 4-6 months.

 And that’s all there is to it!